johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

   </pre>

-4. Now I have increased the size of the block volume where the root filesystem resides, but I still need to extend the filesystem on top of it.
+D. Now I have increased the size of the block volume where the root filesystem resides, but I still need to extend the filesystem on top of it.
 First, I will run ```df -h``` to verify my (almost full) root file system, then I will run ```resize2fs /dev/mapper/ubuntu–vg-ubuntu–lv``` to extend my filesystem, and run ```df -h``` one more time to make sure I'm successful.

    {: .box-terminal}
 <pre>